drmohundro/SWXMLHash/README.md

 SWXMLHash is a relatively simple way to parse XML in Swift.
 If you're familiar with `NSXMLParser`, this library is a simple wrapper around it.
 Conceptually, it provides a translation from XML to a dictionary of arrays (aka hash).

+The API takes a lot of inspiration from [SwiftyJSON](https://github.com/lingoer/SwiftyJSON).

 ## Examples

 All examples below are from the included specs.